From Next-Token to Next-Block: A Principled Adaptation Path for Diffusion LLMs: Designing Transition Paradigms

 \subsection{Gradual Block Growth}

-We pursue a smoother adaptation by rethinking token generation via the perspective of Block-Diffusion.
+After determining the path for transition and guidance, we pursue a smoother adaptation by growing blocks in Block-Diffusion (Figure~\ref{fig:plot3}).
 As noted, AR could be viewed as Block-Diffusion of $blocksize=1$; hence, the transition could be viewed under the Block-Diffusion paradigm, where we start from block size of 1 and end at the target block size.
 Naturally, we gradually increase the generation block size from AR's single-token steps toward larger blocks, so that the model transitions continuously from next-token prediction to next-block refinement.
 This monotonic growth retains left-to-right causality while progressively introducing intra-block bidirectionality, narrowing the procedural gap and easing optimization.

-Starting from block size $b{=}1$ (AR), we interpolate to larger bidirectional blocks by growing $b$ in \emph{integer powers} of a user-chosen base $r\in\{2,4,\dots\}$ (on a normal basis the power of 2 is adopted) at fixed training intervals.
+Starting from blocksize $b{=}1$ (AR), we interpolate to larger bidirectional blocks by growing $b$ in \emph{integer powers} of a user-chosen base $r\in\{2,4,\dots\}$ (on a normal basis the power of 2 is adopted) at fixed training intervals.
 Let $s$ be the global training step, $\Delta$ the interval (in steps) between growth events, $s_0$ an optional warmup before the first growth, $b_0{=}1$ the starting size, and $b_{\max}$ the inference target.
 The schedule is as follows.

 which holds $b$ constant on plateaus $[s_0+k\Delta,\; s_0+(k{+}1)\Delta)$ and multiplies it by $r$ whenever $s$ crosses a multiple of $\Delta$ (e.g., $1\!\to\!r\!\to\!r^2\!\to\!\dots$) until capped by $b_{\max}$.
 This integer-power curriculum reduces the AR $\to$ diffusion adaptation gap by aligning early optimization with the AR inductive bias (small $b$) and gradually unlocking intra-block bidirectionality and parallel supervision as $b$ increases.
 In practice, we keep train-inference semantics matched at each plateau via the same context-causal mask family, optionally co-schedule compute by shrinking the refinement steps per block $T(s)\propto 1/b(s)$ to maintain a roughly stable token-update budget, and anneal the AR-loss weight $\lambda$ as blocks grow to reallocate gradient capacity toward the diffusion objective.